johnathan-convertino-afrl/cocotbext-wishbone/README.md

   Naming of the wishbone bus is as follows:

-  - Wishbone Classic Standard = Wishbone Classic without out CTI/BTE
+  - Wishbone Classic Standard = Wishbone Standard without out CTI/BTE
-  - Wishbone Classic Registered = Wishbone Classic Registered with CTI/BTE
+  - Wishbone Classic Registered = Wishbone Registered with CTI/BTE
   - Wishbone Classic Pipelined = Wishbone Pipelined

   Only Wishbone Classic Standard is done at the moment, and honestly will be the only one since I'm not a huge fan of Wishbone as a bus.